oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_monitoring_alarm_status_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple AlarmStatus resources in Oracle Cloud Infrastructure
 - List the status of each alarm in the specified compartment.
 Status is collective, across all metric streams in the alarm.
 To list alarm status for each metric stream, use `RetrieveDimensionStates <https://docs.cloud.oracle.com/en- us/iaas/api/#/en/monitoring/latest/AlarmDimensionStatesCollection/RetrieveDimensionStates>`_.
-The alarm attribute `isNotificationsPerMetricDimensionEnabled` must be set to `true`.
-For important limits information, see `Limits on Monitoring <https://docs.cloud.oracle.com/iaas/Content/Monitoring/Concepts/monitoringoverview.htm#Limits>`_.
+For more information, see `Listing Alarm Statuses <https://docs.cloud.oracle.com/iaas/Content/Monitoring/Tasks/list-alarm-status.htm>`_.
+For important limits information, see `Limits on Monitoring <https://docs.cloud.oracle.com/iaas/Content/Monitoring/Concepts/monitoringoverview.htm#limits>`_.
 - This call is subject to a Monitoring limit that applies to the total number of requests across all alarm operations.
 Monitoring might throttle this call to reject an otherwise valid request when the total rate of alarm operations exceeds 10 requests, or transactions, per second (TPS) for a given tenancy.